 What is Big Data

-These are exceedingly huge data sets with proportions beyond the ability of day-to-day computable activities that will eventually end up using software tools to capture, analyze, share, transfer, manage & process the data.
+These are exceedingly huge datasets with proportions beyond the ability of day-to-day computable activities that will eventually end up using software tools to capture, analyze, share, transfer, manage & process the dataset.

 Categories of Big Data